Algieba-dean/AutoVend/BackEnd/Interface.md

 ```
 reservation_info:
+  test_driver: String indicates the relation who test drive the vehicle, could be self, son ,father and so on
-  test_driver: String identifying the person who will test drive the vehicle
+  test_driver_name: String identifying the person who will test drive the vehicle
   reservation_date: String in YYYY-MM-DD format for the reservation date
   reservation_time: String in HH:MM format for the reservation time
   reservation_location: String describing the dealership or store location